Newtown Square Veterinary Hospital

 Outside of work, Kim enjoys hiking with her husband and two dogs, Clari and Meara.
 Kim also enjoys photography and has very patient subjects in her beagle Clari, her bulldog mix Meara, and her cat Kingsley.
 Kim works with a few different animal rescue groups and opens her home to foster animals when possible.

-Adrienne Richman B.A. – Customer Service Representative
+Lisa Park – Customer Service Representative